COSIMA/regional-mom6/paper/paper.md

 # Statement of need

-The learning curve for setting up a regional ocean model can be quite steep, and it it not obvious for a new user what inputs are required, nor the appropriate format.
+The learning curve for setting up a regional ocean model can be quite steep, and it is not obvious for a new user what inputs are required, nor the appropriate format.
 In the case of MOM6, there are several tools scattered in Github repositories, for example those collected in ESMG's grid tools [@gridtools].
 Also, there exist several regional configuration examples (e.g., [cite here 1-2 repos?]) but they are hardcoded for particular domains, specific input files, and work only on specific high-performance computing machines.